shobhit921/Catagorical-data-analysis-using-spark/README.md

-Dataset and code for Categorical Data Analysis using Spark and R studio Change your current working directory
+Dataset and code for Categorical Data Analysis using Spark and R studio

+Change your PWD(present working directory) in the CDA_R file